iqm-finland/KQCircuits/docs/user_guide/mask_export.rst

         ["---", "---", "---", "---", "---", "DT1", "DT1", "DT1", "DT1", "DT1", "DT1", "DT1", "DT1", "DT1", "DT1", "DT1", "---", "---", "---", "---", "---"],
         ["---", "---", "---", "---", "---", "---", "DT1", "DT1", "DT1", "DT1", "DT1", "DT1", "DT1", "DT1", "DT1", "---", "---", "---", "---", "---", "---"],
         ["---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---", "---"],
-    ], "t")
+    ], "2b1")

-   Notice the "t" argument after the actual mask layout.
-This means that only elements which are in chip face "t" will be included in this mask layout.
+   Notice the "2b1" argument after the actual mask layout.
+This means that only elements which are in chip face "2b1" will be included in this mask layout.
-   By default, the mask layout will use elements in chip face "b", which is the case for the first mask layout in this script.
+   By default, the mask layout will use elements in chip face "1t1", which is the case for the first mask layout in this script.

 #.
 Generate the mask.
-In KLayout cell hierarchy, you should see both "Test b"
+In KLayout cell hierarchy, you should see both "Test 1t1"
-   and "Test t" cells.
-You can right click them and select "Show as new top" to verify that "Test b" contains the parts of DemoTwoface in "b"-face and "Test t" contains the parts of DemoTwoface in "t"-face (with proper mirroring and rotation).
+   and "Test 2b1" cells.
+You can right click them and select "Show as new top" to verify that "Test 1t1" contains the parts of DemoTwoface in "1t1"-face and "Test 2b1" contains the parts of DemoTwoface in "2b1"-face (with proper mirroring and rotation).